ElGranLoky/node-red-contrib-amqp-ack/README.md

 - Prefetch with only one msg sometimes stuck with ack node if have old data in amqpobjectsack

 ## What's new     <a name="whatsnew"></a>

+### version 1.0.9
+- FIX old values amqpobjectsacks when deploy and the variable is set
+- FIX lost acks when channel closed and change consumer tag when reconnect
+- FIX lost acks when msg rate is +75msg/seg _not recommended_

 ### version 1.0.8
 - Remove clear amqpobjectsacks when old values, send message instead